Stationary broken parity states in active matter models: The models of Section as spurious gradient dynamics

+are found.
 Again, the nonzero fluxes determine the constants $F_i$ for the adjoint zero eigenvectors [see Eq.~\eqref{eq:c_dagger}]:

-The second issue that occurs in the active PFC model related to Eq.~\eqref{eq:problem2_apfc} does not occur in this case, since the integral term is the coupling term in contrast to the active PFC model.
+In contrast to the active PFC model, here the integral terms do not occur in $\mathcal{G}$, but only in $\mathcal{G}_C$.
+Thus Eq.~\eqref{eq:problem2_apfc} is trivially fulfilled.
 We conclude that our general result also holds for this nonreciprocal nonconserved Cahn-Hilliard model.
 According to Eq.~\eqref{eq:onset_condition} the onset of motion occurs when

 a prediction that can in principle be checked following the computations in \cite{SATB2014c}.